 You’ve probably heard the Emma Chase quote “because the greatest part of a roadtrip isn’t the destination but all the wild stuff that happens along the way” and she is right, especially when you hit the road with your best friends.
 In fact, wild doesn’t even begin to explain some of the stuff that happens along the way…

-The thing is, travelling with friends, in general, can be risky.
-By the end you will either end up worst enemies or with a stronger bond than most families have.
-Roadtrips are on a whole other level, but there is no need to stress as I’m here to help you survive your epic roadtrip without you and your bestie killing each other or at least prevent you from losing your sanity (unless you are like me and lost that a long time ago).
+Travelling with friends can be risky.
+At the end, you will either be worst enemies or have a stronger bond than family.
+Roadtrips are on another level, but don’t stress as I’m here to help you survive your epic roadtrip without you killing each other, or at least from losing your sanity (unless like me and lost that long ago).

-This isn’t so much a recipe for success as it is a few tips and tricks as there is no friendship in the world like you and your bestie.
-Seriously, what annoys me most about my bestie might be what you love most about yours but anyway, buckle up (and buckle your bestie up too) because your flexible guide on how not to kill each other on a roadtrip starts right now!
+This isn’t so much a recipe for success but a few tips and tricks to help you survive.
+Anyway, buckle up (and buckle your bestie up too) because your flexible guide to surviving a road trip with your bestfriend starts right now!

 Not only is this also one of the safest ways to roadtrip but also takes a lot of pressure off the primary driver which, from experience can lead to a major breakdown (and I’m not talking about the vehicle).

 Of course this will only work if both you and your bestie can legally drive.
 However, if you aren’t breaking any laws, this can not only save a friendship but also your life.